 An unconvinced Douglas subsequently went to the property department of the LAPD to check on the distant traveler’s allegations of collected evidence and did find that these items, a piece of blue plastic from a detective’s evidence collection bag and a piece of stick used to transfer the glove allegedly broken off of the fence of Nicole Brown Simpson’s condo were collected from O.J.
 Simpson’s Rockingham property.
 They would be later shown to detectives Fuhrman and Lange in police photographs during direct and cross examination 9 to 10 months later during trial.
 Even though it would be presented it would be done in a subdued and non-dramatic manner escaping the attention of the viewing audience affixed to testimony that was more sensational.

 However, in August of 1994, Douglas and Cochran as well as others were mystified as to how this distant traveler from a thousand miles away would know the particulars about the Simpson evidence.
 To assure themselves that it was not a fluke and simply a lucky guess they would contact the distant traveler in Denver subsequent to visiting the property department and ask for more evidence being given from the anonymous source inside the LAPD.
 In September of 1994 the distant traveler would return to Los Angeles and this time with more powerful information, now what he came with concerned the planted blood of Simpson.
-Carrying information from the anonymous LAPD insider the distant traveler would give the defense the exact collection swatch numbers on the samples taken and how they could be certain that they came from a collection vial.
+Carrying information from the anonymous LAPD insider the distant traveler would give the defense the exact collection swatch numbers on the samples taken, swatch numbers 47 and 48, and how they should be tested to be certain that they came from a collection vial.

 The distant traveler told them they needed to have the blood tested to prove it contained the high concentration of EDTA contamination that lines the inside of the vial.
-He even provided them with a blood specialist from the Denver Blood Clinic who understood the delicate process of testing for EDTA, something that the FBI agent Martz had no prior experience in doing.
-Cochran through Douglas informed the distant traveler that they were not going to test the blood for the preservative EDTA and so they did not.
-There are subsequent reasons why OMIG investigators believe that Cochran did not want to test the blood for EDTA in 1994, but I will reserve our opinion on that for another occasion.
+He even provided them with a blood specialist from the Denver Bonfil’s Blood Clinic, a Dr. Dan Ambrose, who understood the delicate process of testing for EDTA.
+The testing for EDTA is something that the FBI agent Martz and others at the FBI laboratory had no prior experience in testing.
+It was debated by the defense of testing for EDTA; however, subsequently Cochran through Douglas informed the distant traveler that they were not going to test the blood for the preservative EDTA and so they did not.
+There are subsequent reasons why OMIG investigators believe that Cochran did not want to test the blood for EDTA in 1994, but will reserve our opinion on that for another occasion.

 Deputy L.A.
 District Attorney, Christopher Darden (in front), during Simpson trial and lead prosecutor, Deputy District Attorney, Marcia Clark (behind Darden)

 However, by November 01, 1994, the allegation of contaminated blood would no longer be the secret exclusively of the defense, it would reach Chris Darden via the Los Angeles publisher of Dove Books, Michael Viner, who’d entered a verbal agreement with the distant traveler to publish a book about this conspiracy.
-Viner, who allegedly believed Simpson guilty, supposedly became concerned about his own obstruction of justice exposure given what he had in his possession in the distant traveler’s manuscript, so he and his lawyer went to the DA’s office to meet with Christopher Darden on that date.
+Viner, who allegedly believed Simpson guilty, supposedly became concerned about his own potential criminal exposure to obstruction of justice charges given what he had in his possession in the distant traveler’s manuscript.
+Thus, he and his lawyer went to the DA’s office to meet with Los Angeles County deputy D.A.
+Chris Darden on that date.